 How on earth could I pass judgment on him?

 Yes, he did a terrible thing.
-And the aftermath is for him to deal with and rightfully so.
+And the aftermath is for him to deal with rightfully so.

-I lived through the turbulent hell created by judging the weakness of my father.
-And I will never entertain that creepy little demon of mine again.
+I lived through the turbulent hell created by judging the weakness of my father and I will never entertain that creepy little demon of mine again.

 The repercussions manifested through a bad act done by a good man are immeasurable.
 And there is no obvious way to recover from it.
 For those involved, for those who know, for those who are left confused, and for the perpetrator himself, my friend this shameful priest.
 Nonetheless, there is this haunting question: What is next?